🌐 Translations#

 - For your new language file to be picked up, it needs to be imported and registered at file

-. - You will need to add an
+src/utilities/localize.ts. - You will need to add an

-file at the top, following the existing pattern. - Then, you'll need to add it to the
+importstatement for your new.jsonfile at the top, following the existing pattern. - Then, you'll need to add it to the

-map, associating the language code with the imported module.
+languagesmap, associating the language code with the imported module.

-Special Handling for language-country
+Special Handling for language-country Locales:

-If you are adding a country-specific locale (e.g., es-ES
+If you are adding a country-specific locale (e.g., es-ES for Spanish (Spain) or en-GB for English

-(United Kingdom)), you should create a file like en-GB.json
+(United Kingdom)), you should create a file like en-GB.json in the translations folder.
+In

-, you'll import it similarly and add it to the languages
+src/utilities/localize.ts, you'll import it similarly and add it to the languages map using the full locale

 code.

-Please ensure you follow existing patterns for language-country
+Please ensure you follow existing patterns for language-country codes, which typically use a hyphen (-) + a

-UPPER-cased country code in the file name and an underscore (_
+UPPER-cased country code in the file name and an underscore (_) + a lower-cased country code in the import key.

 Example